exoticlibraries/libcester/README.md

  - [ ] set super instance attr from command line
  - [ ] --cester-verbose option to print test line by line and show if passed or failed
  - [x] --cester-minimal to not print expression in result
+ - [x] --cester-nocolor to not print info in the stream with color

+Any command line option starting with `--cester-*` will be parsed as cester option.

 Execution time measurement starts immediately before test cases not when the program starts